Paris beach festival adds vehicle barriers after Nice attack

 Sousse, like Nice, is a seaside tourist town and the pair have been twinned since 2012.
 The aim of the visit is to show solidarity in the face of the attacks that have scarred both countries.

 It was arranged before the Nice attack, which was claimed by Islamic State.
-Organizers said they have no plans for any special tribute to Thursday's dead.
+Organisers said they have no plans for any special tribute to Thursday's dead.

 "It's all about showing terrorism cannot divide us," said Lamarre.